Photograph by Deutsch

-I had still hemorrhoids that were killing me, constipation was still there, and heartburn were still there.
+I had still hemorrhoids that were killing me, constipation was still there, and heartburn was still there.
 The only thing that was not bothering me a lot was my stomach ulcer.

-What did changed my mindset in this case?
+What did change my mindset in this case?

 So, closing on how I made this mindset switch, I will have to say, except vanity and the pursuit of knowledge, I think seeing firsthand what it did to me, how it transformed me into a better man, both emotionally and psychologically, was one of the many reasons my way of thinking changed.
 I think having solid results was the one item from the list that pushed me to go exploring even more.

 Being lonely is not only a physical situation.
 There are a lot of people who are physically alone.
-They live in their one bedroom apartments but have an intense and wild social life, they have friends and buddies and are surrounded by a plethora of other people in their lives.
-You sure can’t called them lonely.
+They live in their one-bedroom apartments but have an intense and wild social life, they have friends and buddies and are surrounded by a plethora of other people in their lives.
+You sure can’t call them lonely.